osmannuri17/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

      We also need to account for escaping Earth's gravity initially.

     The precise mathematical derivation involves energy conservation in both gravitational fields and is more involved than the first two cosmic velocities.
 The commonly cited value of approximately 16.7 km/s relative to Earth is the result of these more complex calculations and takes into account an optimal launch trajectory.

-In summary, the first and second cosmic velocities are primarily determined by the mass and radius (or orbital distance) of the celestial body being escaped or orbited.
-The third cosmic velocity is influenced by the mass of the Sun, Earth's orbital motion, and the initial escape from Earth's gravitational pull.